Zack Snyder's Justice League: Theatrical version

-Snyder continued to work on Justice League for two months to distract himself, before stepping down in May.
-His wife Deborah Snyder, who was producing Justice League, also left the project.
-Following his departure, Snyder saved the rough version of the cut, which has not gone through post-production yet, on a hard drive.
-He kept it as a "memento", so he could show it to friends or "snippets" of footage could be included in a documentary, as he thought that his version would not be released.
-Rolling Stone reported that Snyder had sent an editor in 2017 to retrieve materials related to the film on a hard drive.
-He was asked to return them as they were considered to be studio property, but refused to do so as he said the materials were for his “personal use”; he felt the files were his and as such, he was allowed to have them and claimed he was not asked to return them.
-Sources said that though security was notified, no action was taken as the studio did not expect Snyder would “begin tinkering with an alternate cut of the film”.
+Snyder left Justice League that May, while producer Deborah Snyder, his wife, also departed soon after.
+A source claimed in February 2018 that Snyder was quietly fired by the studio approximately three months prior to the public announcement of his departure.
 Whedon later assumed full control over production, although Snyder retained directorial credit.
 Whedon added nearly 80 pages to the script, and Wagner estimates that Whedon's cut uses only about 10% of the footage that Snyder shot.
 Composer Tom Holkenborg completed his film score before being replaced by Danny Elfman halfway through post-production.
 The scenes that Whedon wrote or re-shot for the theatrical release featured a brighter tone and more humor, and reduced the level of violence seen in Snyder's darker direction.
 To meet the mandated runtime, more than 90 minutes of Snyder's footage was removed, but the result still adhered to the basic outline of the story.
 While the initial cut was poorly received by test audiences, the early screening of Whedon's cut scored as high as Wonder Woman (2017), so Warner Bros. decided to move forward with it.
+Later in February 2021, an anonymous Warner Bros. executive stated that even the studio did not like the "stupefying" changes in Whedon's version, they were reluctant to criticize it and thus decided to proceed with it.